Sim4n6/plasoWiki/Scribbles-about-events.md

 This page contains some scribbles about events.
+It contains information about:

+* What is an event?
-What are they?
-How can an event be defined?
-What is plaso's perspective on events?
+* How can an event be defined?
+* How are events defined in plaso?

 ## What is an event?
 From [Wikipedia - Event (computing)](http://en.wikipedia.org/wiki/Event_%28computing%29)